vgorbic1/data-science/Machine Learning/decision tree.md

 ## Decision Tree
-There are two types of trees:
+There are two types of trees under a CART term:
-- Classification trees.
+- Regression trees. (for predicting numeric values)
-- Regression trees.
+- Classification trees. (for predicting non-numeric values as yes/no, 1 or 0)

 ### Regression Tree
 Regression tree is a bit more complicated than classification tree.